Creating a journey campaign

 When you have finished creating your journey, click Publish to save your changes.

-Use the time revert icon to access a history of your changes and revert to a previous version as needed.
+Use the revert icon (time with arrow) to access a history of your changes and revert to a previous version as needed.
 Click Revert to last publish to roll back your changes to the most recently published version.
 Alternatively, click on Version history to access versions ordered by time and date, then click Revert to version to revert to the selected version.

 Journey shapes